x-solvable-x/x-solvable-x/README.md

 <!--[![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&lang_count=10&width=window.clientWidth)](https://github.com/anuraghazra/github-readme-stats)-->
 ## Current Status
-- 🔭 I’m currently working on improving :construction: my coding skills
+- 🔭 We are a team of hard working BTech students trying to improving :construction: our coding skills as well as utilize them to add some value to the society
-- 🌱 I’m currently learning Algorithmic Analysis :chart_with_upwards_trend:
-- 👯 I’m looking to collaborate with future Entrepreneurs :scientist: with cool ideas :bomb: and projects
+- 🌱 We are currently working towards helping NGOs to migrate online and increase their outreach
-- 💬 Ask me about anything , always happy to help :wink:
+- 💬 Ask us about anything , we are always happy to help and learn :wink:
-- 📫 How to reach me: Please refer to the **Contact Me** section :point_down: or the **Header** :point_up:
+- 📫 How to reach us : Please refer to the **Contact Me** section :point_down: or the **Header** :point_up:

 ## Contact Us
 Have a Project ?
 Think we can contribute ?
 Need some help ?